 Following years of flooding and riverbank erosion, the kayak launch at the Leicester Outdoor Pursuit Centre is at risk of collapsing into the river.
-Used by up to 10,000 people per year, the kayak launch provides the access point for individuals, families, schools and a variety of community clubs to get onto and off the River Soar in Leicester, supporting the development of paddle sports.
+Used by up to 10,000 people per year, this facility is supporting the development of paddle sports.
+This facility provides the access point for individuals, families, schools and a variety of community clubs to get onto and off the River Soar in Leicester.
 The proposed project would involve placing pilings into the river, back-filling the space behind, adding a new concrete launch area and access from high ground down onto the launch area.
 This would future-proof this important facility, which is used every day that we are open.
 The Centre now attracts visitors and users from across the UK and we anticipate demand on this facility to grow in the months and years ahead.
 This makes it really important to carry out this reconstruction sooner rather than later.

 What we'll deliver:

 Why it's a great idea:

 Providing opportunities for adventurous, challenging outdoor activity experiences is what we do.
 Our aim is to stimulate, educate and motivate people to get involved, regardless of age, nationality, ethnicity or demographic background.
 We offer opportunity for everyone to participate at affordable prices.
 Improving access onto the river will ensure that we can continue to provide the facility to the community, support health and well-being, as well as enhancing our role as caretakers for the river environment.
 Through the Canal & Rivers Trust (CRT) LOPC has adopted approximately 2 miles of the River Soar.
 We have an active team of volunteers who help maintain this section of the river, with regular litter-picks conducted not only from the banks but also in canoes on the water.
 Reconstruction of the kayak launch would support continued provision of this activity.